ogomezso/disaster-recovery-playground/README.md

    kubectl apply -f https://raw.githubusercontent.com/stakater/Reloader/master/deployments/kubernetes/reloader.yaml
    ```

-4. Create topic "chuck-java-topic" on both DC if auto.create.topics.enable is false
+4. Create topics you want to use on both DC if auto.create.topics.enable is false

+   5. Cluster Linking: To setup the `active-active DR pattern` you will need:

+      1. Create a `.env` file under `ccloud-resources` folder it will contain:

+      ```properties
+      export ENV=  # CCLOUD Environment you're working on # export TOPIC= # Default topic where clients will produce/consume # export NP_TOPIC= # Topic where no proxy clients will produce/consume # export CCLOUD_NORTH_CLUSTERID= # DC-1 Cluster Id #
+      export CCLOUD_NORTH_URL= # DC-1 Bootstrap server #
+      export CCLOUD_NORTH_APIKEY= # DC-1 App key #
+      export CCLOUD_NORTH_PASSWD= # DC-1 password #
+      export CCLOUD_WEST_CLUSTERID= # DC-2 Cluster Id #
+      export CCLOUD_WEST_URL= # DC-2 Bootstrap url #
+      export CCLOUD_WEST_APIKEY= # DC-2 Api Key #
+      export CCLOUD_WEST_PASSWD= # DC-2 Password #
+      ```
+      * The following scripts will use `.env` file to configure the resource creation
+      * All mirror topics will be prefixed with `<DC-Name>-`
+      2. Run  `ccloud-resources/cluster-linking/cluster-linking-north-west.sh` to create DC-1 to DC-2 `cluster link`
+      3. Run  `ccloud-resources/cluster-linking/create-mirror-topic-north-west.sh` to create the mirror topic on DC2 cluster for proxy based clients
+      4. Run `ccloud-resources/cluster-linking/create-mirror-noproxy-topic-north-west.sh` to create the mirror topic for on DC-2 cluster for non proxy based clients
+      5. Run `ccloud-resources/cluster-linking/cluster-linking-west-north.sh` to create DC-2 to DC-1 `cluster link`
+      6. Run `ccloud-resources/cluster-linking/create-mirror-topic-west-north.sh` to create mirror topic on DC1 for proxy based clients
+      7. Run `ccloud-resources/cluster-linking/create-mirror-noproxy-topic-west-north.sh` to create mirror topic on DC1 for non proxy based clients

-5. Java Clients (producer/consumer) images on a available registry (you can use the ones provided under k8's resources folder)
+6. Java Clients (producer/consumer) images on a available registry (you can use the ones provided under k8's resources folder)

-   * Clients will be deployed with a [grepplabs/kafka-proxy](https://github.com/grepplabs/kafka-proxy) container as sidecar, that will act as a layer 7 kafka protocol aware proxy.

    * ConfigMaps/Secrets need to be annotated to make `reloader` aware of the config changes: